 Celestial nymph from India charms New York art market

-New Delhi: A painting by Raja Ravi Varma, Untitled (Tilottama), fetched $795,000 (around Rs5 crore) in the Sotheby’s Modern and Contemporary South Asian Art auction in New York on Monday.
+New Delhi: A painting by Raja Ravi Varma, Untitled (Tillottama), fetched $795,000 (around Rs5 crore) in the Sotheby’s Modern and Contemporary South Asian Art auction in New York on Monday.
 Sotheby’s Asia Week in New York this year features over 1,300 lots with a total estimate in excess of $50 million.

 The winning bid, made by an anonymous private collector, exceeded the seller’s estimate of $400,000-600,000.